Village of the Giants: Locations and props

 Most of the outdoor scenes were filmed on the Columbia Pictures backlot, where portions of I Dream of Jeannie and The Partridge Family were also made.
 The lot is now owned by Warner Brothers.
 The scene where the giants convene outside the Hainesville theater was shot at the Courthouse Square lot at Universal Studios, where Back to the Future and Gremlins were later made.

 The film's goo was a simple mixture of angel food cake mix with pink-colored dye.
-The beer the "teenagers" are drinking at the beginning of the film is Blatz, and the 'Teen magazine Joy Harmon reads during one part of the film is an actual issue, from the summer of 1965.
-The tiny yellow custom hotrod (with the surfboard) that is used in the street scene to tie up Beau Bridges' feet is The Surfite, designed by Ed "Big Daddy" Roth.
+The beer the teenagers are drinking at the beginning of the film is Blatz, and the Teen magazine Merrie (Joy Harmon) reads in the film is an actual issue, from the summer of 1965.
+The tiny yellow custom hot rod (with the surfboard) that is used in the street scene to tie up Fred's feet is The Surfite, designed by Ed "Big Daddy" Roth.

-Release and reception
+Release, reception and legacy

 The low-budget film had limited commercial success at the time of its release, for it was distributed mainly to drive-in theaters as part of double features.
 In 1965 it did draw media attraction and audiences with some of its special effects and lightly provocative sex appeal, including scenes with implied nudity.
 Margaret Hartford of the Los Angeles Times, for example, alludes to those elements in her review at the time.
 The "best things" about the film, she writes, are the "special effects and photographic trickery", along with "those endless views of healthy young torsos gyrating to the rhythms of the Beau Brummells or Freddy Cannon".
 Hartford adds, "Alan Caillou's script keeps the action fast and the dancing swinging."